oda-hub/code-of-conduct-for-developers/README.md

 credits are to be assigned accordning to provenance.

+provenance ensures that the contribution does not emerge out of nowhere when it is expressed in a particular document.

 it is to be recognized that degree of contribution is not well described as a single metric.